blockbridge/blockbridge-kubernetes/README.md

 Replace BLOCKBRIDGE_API_URL and BLOCKBRIDGE_API_KEY with the correct values for the Blockbridge controlplane, using the access token created in the **kubernetes** account.

+*NOTE: While control traffic is always encrypted, we specify here to disable peer certificate verification using the `ssl-verify-peer` flag.
+This setting implicitly trusts the default controlplane self-signed certificate.
+Configuring certificate verification, including specifying custom-supplied CA certificates, is beyond the scope of this guide.
+Please contact [Blockbridge Support](mailto:support@blockbridge.com) for more information.*

 ```
 $ cat > secret.yml <<- EOF
 apiVersion: v1